-Pennsylvania has the 24th least equitable school districts in the U.S. overall, but some districts within the state are fairer than others.
+Pennsylvania has the 21st least equitable school districts in the U.S. overall, but some districts within the state are fairer than others.
 To find out where school funding is distributed most equitably, WalletHub scored 499 districts in Pennsylvania based on two metrics: average household income and expenditures for public elementary and secondary schools per pupil.
-Read on for the district ranking and a complete description of our methodology.

 Note: For visual purposes, we included only the top 7 school districts by enrollment from each category.
 Rank 1 on the “Expenditures Ranking” means highest expenditures and Rank 1 on “Income Ranking” means lowest income.